 The cartilage cap of osteochondromas appears the same as cartilage elsewhere, with intermediate to low signal on T1 and high signal on T2 weighted images.

-A cartilage cap of over 1.5 cm in thickness is suspicious for malignant degeneration, while the cartilage cap maybe seen up to 3 cm in thickness in young patients 3.
+A cartilage cap of over 1.5 cm in thickness after skeletal maturity is suspicious for malignant degeneration, while the cartilage cap maybe seen up to 3 cm in thickness in young patients 3.

 With intravenous gadolinium administration, enhancement of benign lesions is normally seen in the tissue that covers the cartilaginous cap which is fibrovascular in nature, however, the cartilaginous cap itself should not enhance.

 During growth, osteochondromas demonstrate increased uptake on bone scans, but with time they become no more active than normal bone.
 Presence of increased activity in adulthood should raise the possibility of a complication (e.g. fracture, malignancy).